OpenRefine/OpenRefine/docs/docs/manual/expressions.md

     *   <span class="menuItems">Add column based on this column</span>
     *   <span class="menuItems">Add column by fetching URLs</span>.

 In the expressions editor window you have the opportunity to select a supported language.
-The default is [GREL (General Refine Expression Language)](#grel-general-refine-expression-language); OpenRefine also comes with support for [Clojure](#clojure) and [Jython](#jython).
+The default is [GREL (General Refine Expression Language)](grel); OpenRefine also comes with support for [Clojure](jythonclojure#clojure) and [Jython](jythonclojure#jython).
 Extensions may offer support for more expressions languages.

 These languages have some syntax differences but support many of the same [variables](#variables).
 For example, the GREL expression `value.split(" ")[1]` would be written in Jython as `return value.split(" ")[1]`.

 This page is a general reference for available functions, variables, and syntax.
-For examples that use these expressions for common data tasks, look at the [Recipes section on the Wiki](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users#recipes-and-worked-examples).
+For examples that use these expressions for common data tasks, look at the [Recipes section on the wiki](https://github.com/OpenRefine/OpenRefine/wiki/Documentation-For-Users#recipes-and-worked-examples).

-### Expressions
+## Expressions

 There are significant differences between OpenRefine's expressions and the spreadsheet formulas you may be used to using for data manipulation.
 OpenRefine does not store formulas in cells and display output dynamically: OpenRefine’s transformations are one-time operations that can change column contents or generate new columns.
 These are applied using variables such as `value` or `cell` to perform the same modification to each cell in a column.